itstommymorgan/vim_config/README.markdown

 more (e.g. you're switching to a different project now, etc.).
 I've mapped the BufOnly command to the `<Leader>bo` keychain.

+### Command-T ###

+In the Mac OS X application TextMate, you can use Cmd-t to do a 'fuzzy' search for files in your current working directory.
+Command-T is a plugin that duplicates this functionality - using <Leader>t by default.
+Just start typing and you'll see it in action.
+The config settings I've made are in `vim\config\commandt.vim`.

 ### Endwise ###

 Endwise attempts to intelligently insert 'end' in Ruby/VimL.
 It's likely not